TOTAL BONUSES:

 So, we did the next best thing: We prepared another guide for horse racing betting terms and conditions (make sure you also check our “betting odds explained” guide).

-Think this guide as an extended glossary and explanations horse racing article: Below, you can see all of the horse racing betting terms explained.
+Think this guide as an extended glossary and explanations horse racing article that apply at any bookmakers.
+Below, you can see all of the horse racing betting terms explained.

 Rank